webboty/Dexter-Wiki/Kinematics.md

 ## Methods

 Here is a summary of the different movement methods, including related parameters, settings you can change in the environment that affect that method, and its pros and cons.
+Note that the commanded position via 'a' or 'M' is added to by the PID position of 'P' or 'C'; PID positions are an offset to commanded positions.

 | [Oplet](Command-oplet-instruction) | Parameters | Settings | Pros | Cons  |
 | ----- | ---------- | ----------- | ---- | ----- |